jessica-mitchell/nest-simulator/doc/tutorials/pynest_tutorial/part_1_neurons_and_simple_neural_networks.rst

 Connections
 ~~~~~~~~~~~

-This is an abbreviated version of the documentation for the ``Connect``
+This is an abbreviated version of the documentation for the :py:func:`.Connect`
 function, please see NEST’s online help for the full version and
 :doc:`Connection Management <../../guides/connection_management>` for an introduction
 and worked examples.